 You can also decorate by painting part of the bookmark with acrylic craft paint, like I did on this heart one.

 Step 6.
-Add hole & tie string topper.
+Add hole & tie string topper to leather bookmarks.

 Next, add a hole to the top of the bookmark.
 If you have a leather hole punch, you could use that, of course.
 Since I don’t have one, I just used scissors to make a small X. It worked perfectly!
 Lastly, cut a piece of leather cording about 10 inches long and loop through the hole.